ausdigital/ausdigital.github.io/pages/digital-capability-locator.md

 # The Digital Capability Locator specification

 The framework assumes that there could be multiple publishers of business meta-data and e-business capabilites.
 Therefore a simple way to ask "where can I find information about the e-business capabilities of business X ?" is needed.
 That is the purpose of the DCL.
-CDL is essentially a DNS lookup (NAPTR Record) using a business identifier (eg ABN) as the query and it returns the URL of the detailed metadata about that business.
+It is essentially a DNS lookup (NAPTR Record) using a business identifier (eg ABN) as the query and it returns the URL of the detailed metadata about that business.
 In a given economy, there is usually only one DCL - often operated by a government authority.

 * [DCL Github Repository](https://github.com/ausdigital/ausdigital-dcl)
 * [DCL Slack Channel](https://ausdigital.slack.com/messages/spec-dcl/)